Samantha Mulder: Character arc

-On the evening of November 27, 1973, Samantha Mulder was mysteriously abducted by aliens from the Mulder family home on Martha's Vineyard, when she was 8 years old.
+On the evening of November 27, 1973, Samantha Mulder was apparently abducted by aliens from the Mulder family home on Martha's Vineyard, when she was 8 years old.
 Her older brother Fox Mulder, who was 12 years old at the time, witnessed the abduction that began his life-long obsession with finding the truth about extraterrestrials to shed light on this unexplained incident.
 Many episodes of the show focused on Mulder's determined efforts to discover what happened to his little sister and find out about her whereabouts or unveil her fate.
 However, many of Mulder's attempts had failed.

-When a woman who claimed to be Samantha first reappeared 22 years later as an adult, she claimed that she lost her memory after her abduction and was adopted by a new family when the aliens returned her to earth in 1979.
+When a woman who claimed to be Samantha first reappeared 22 years later as an adult, she claimed that she lost her memory after her abduction and was adopted by a new family when the aliens returned her to Earth in 1979.
 She stated she had been gradually regaining her memory regarding her tragic childhood during the last year before finally reuniting with her real family and Mulder.
-Shockingly, this person was later revealed to be an imposter who was just one of the several adult Samantha clones, all of whom were killed by the Alien Bounty Hunter.
+This person was later revealed to be an imposter who was just one of the several adult Samantha clones, all of whom were killed by the Alien Bounty Hunter.

+It is later stated that Samantha was taken as a hostage to ensure Bill Mulder's silence around the Syndicate's genetic experiments, and that the Mulders were forced to choose who would be abducted between Fox and Samantha.

 Jeremiah Smith takes Mulder to a covert bee husbandry facility in remote Alberta.
 There, he finds a group of Samantha clones, all no older than the day the real Samantha originally disappeared in 1973.
-The clones had been working on the alien colonists' and Syndicate's joint project of spreading the Black Oil.
+The clones had been working on the alien colonists' and Syndicate's joint project of spreading the black oil.
 The facility was soon after destroyed, and the clones were presumably killed by the Alien Bounty Hunter.

 Later in the fourth season, Mulder becomes convinced that Samantha was kidnapped and murdered by John L. Roche.
 Roche is a serial killer whom Mulder previously profiled, and helped lock up for the murder of thirteen young girls.
 His signature was the removal of a heart-shaped piece of cloth from each girl's clothing.
 Through a dream, Mulder finds another girl, and the discovery of the missing "paper hearts" reveals that two are still missing, for a total of sixteen.
 Roche manipulates Mulder into believing that Samantha is one of his victims, taking him to the scene of the abduction to explain it.
-However, Mulder took him to the wrong house and catches him in the lie.
+However, Mulder takes him to the wrong house and catches him in the lie.
 At the end of the episode Roche gives the location of one of the missing victims, but is shot and killed by Mulder during a standoff before revealing the location of the last body.